 A capped range is essentially when a range has a clear cut-off or “upper bound” in strength, though it’s usually a term used to describe a range that does not contain any exceptionally strong (nutty) hands.
 Generally speaking, when your opponent has a capped range and you do not, then you can get an enormous advantage with aggression.
 Let’s visualize this with two simple examples…

 Suppose you’re in a full-ring, no-limit hold’em cash game, and an ABC-style, tight-aggressive player open-raises from early position and you think this player’s range is largely going to consist of things like 77+, AQ+, maybe AJ and maybe KQ.
 You call in late position, and you see a flop heads-up.
 This flop comes:

-If we think about what the “monster” hands are here, they’re sets and straights at this point, but they could also include monster draws like 8♠ 7♠, and it could even a two pair hand of 65s.
+If we think about what the “monster” hands are here, they’re sets and straights at this point, but they could also include monster draws like 8♠ 7♠, and it could even be a two pair hand like 65s.
 While these hands are definitely in your own range, they aren’t in your opponent’s range.
 Which means your opponent is capped at one pair at best – while your range can consist of monsters and monster draws more easily.

 A Simplified Example

 Suppose you’re playing a simplified version of heads-up poker where you can only have an ace, a king or a queen, and the highest card wins.
 This type of miniature deck of three cards is used for a lot of toy games to demonstrate concepts from game theory.
 If both you and your opponent can have any of the three cards at random, then you would be on equal footing as far as how the ranges work out